conectado/conectado-blog/content/sharing-io-resources.md

 }
 ```

-Now, `send` no longer copies data, instead keeps it in an internal vector.
+Now, `send` no longer copies data; instead, it keeps it in an internal vector.
 Then with a slight modification to `handle_connection` we can make this all work.
 ```rs
     pub async fn handle_connections(&mut self) {
         loop {